* Disclaimer – This Article contains Amazon Associate Product Links*

 There is many different ways to mount your APM, GPS, Receiver, Battery, Radio Telemetry and any other hardware you may have.
 You can choose about anywhere, but these are the ways i choose to mount them.

-Step 15: Before assembling your Anti-vibration Damping Plate, Take the bottom plate and place it on the top plate of the Neewer frame and try to center it the best way you can.
-Take a White Sharpie, or a Silver Metallic Sharpie and mark the hole onto the top plate of the Neewer frame like in the picture below.
+Step 15: Before assembling your Anti-vibration Damping Plate, Take the bottom plate and place it on the top plate of the Eztronics frame and try to center it the best way you can.
+Take a White Sharpie, or a Silver Metallic Sharpie and mark the hole onto the top plate of the Eztronics frame like in the picture below.

-Then take the appropriate sized drill bit and drill out the holes you just marked on the top plate of the Neewer frame.
+Then take the appropriate sized drill bit and drill out the holes you just marked on the top plate of the Eztronics frame.

 Step 16: Take 4 Nylon standoff and screw them into the hole, then assemble your Anti-vibration Damping Plate.